cuernodegazpacho/legotrain/README.md

 _Controller_ can handle a number of different train configurations.
 Examples of these can be found in the _main.py_ module.
-The main module is the one that runs under the main thread in Python, thus it is the module that has to set up and maintain the tkinter GUI.
+The main module is the one that runs under the main thread in Python, thus it is the module that also sets up and maintains the tkinter GUI.

 ### Vision sensors

 The 88007 sensors can have trouble in telling apart many of the colors available in LEGO bricks.
-We conducted many experiments with a variety of colors in order to select particular combinations that would work for our project.
-So far, we found just three suitable colors: (color references here)
+I conducted many experiments with a variety of colors in order to select particular combinations that would work for our project.
+Software used for these experiments is in directory _test_.

+The train control software uses color hue (H) and saturation (S) on the HSV color space to uniquely identify colors.
+So far, I found just three colors that are well separated from each other in the CIE (Commission Internationale de l'Eclairage) standard normalized HSV diagram: Bright Red (SKU: 4560179), Dark Azur (SKU: 6206312), and Vibrant Yellow (SKU: 6432185).
+Other colors tend to overlap partially with these "best" colors, hindering the ability to correctly identify them.
+The yellows are particularly tricky to be correctly picked out by the sensors, since they may apparently contain a significant red component (invisible to our eyes but visible to the sensors), they have lower saturation values, and they get easily confused with the light-yellowish carpet under the track.

-Even with these "best" colors, the sensors generate a significant number of false positive and false negative detections, in part probably caused by interference with ambient light and the colors of the track sleepers and the carpet underneath, and sensor sampling resolution.
+Even with these "best" colors, the sensors generate a significant number of false positive and false negative detections.
+I believe they are caused in part by interference with ambient light, confusion with the track sleepers and carpet underneath the track, and sensor sampling resolution.
 The software has a number of ways of, at least partially, handling these false detections by relying on timing information as the train moves along the track.